 I don’t know about you, but I’m not willing to spend a bucket full of money for curtain rods.
-This DIY project kept the cost low.
-After searching online for ideas, I pulled several different ones together for my DIY curtain rods.
+This DIY Curtain Rods project kept the cost low.

-My problem is that I have a large, three paneled window in one of my main living spaces.
+The problem I had was that I have a large, three paneled window in one of my main living spaces.
 I love how big it is, but I do not love the price of pretty rods that will fit it.
 As I was pricing them, I realized to get a look I liked, I would need to spend at least $50.00 for this one window.
 This room has two double paneled windows as well.
 Plus, the selection I found didn’t really offer me what I wanted.

 Adding up the cost for all three windows was just way over what I wanted to spend for curtain rods.
 So, I put up some very basic metal rods telling myself I would change them “soonish.”
 Way too much time went by and I noticed a bit of a sag in the middle-that’s what I get for using flimsy rods and brackets.
 That meant it was definitely time for a change.

-After I found the conduit idea, I mentioned it to my husband and asked for his help and his ideas on how to attach the wooden finials that I wanted to use.
+After we decided on the conduit idea, my husband took a while to think about just how we could make it work.
+I was puzzled over how we could attach finials to the rods.
 He wasn’t too convinced this project was a great idea.
 But, as he often does, he thought about it for a while (days) and decided that yes, he could help me with this project and he had a great idea for attaching the finials.
 So, off to Lowe’s we went!

-Never one to do things without a lot of forethought, my husband decided to go with this set up to cut the pieces to the appropriate lengths.
-After measuring and remeasuring (making sure to include the length I wanted the rods to cover just beyond the window frame) and cutting, I had the three pieces I needed.
+Never one to do things without a lot of forethought, my husband decided to go with this set up to cut the pieces of conduit to the appropriate lengths.
+After measuring and measuring again, he cut the conduit for all three windows, making sure that the rods would extend just beyond the window frames.

 I think he just wanted a reason to bring out his power tools.
 There are other ways of cutting this conduit.
-In the inspiration post I mentioned above, she purchased an inexpensive Junior Tube Cutter.
+There is a product called a Junior Tube Cutter that would work.

 They fit snugly in place in the 1/2 inch conduit.
 He hammered them inside each tube using another piece of dowel as a driver to avoid damaging the conduit.